saurabhdave/saurabhdave/README.md

 ## 👋 About Me

-I'm a **Senior iOS Developer** with 10+ years of experience crafting scalable, production-grade iOS applications.
+I'm a **Senior iOS Developer** with 11+ years of experience crafting scalable, production-grade iOS applications.
 These days, I'm deep in the intersection of **Swift** and **AI** — building intelligent systems, SDK infrastructure, and exploring what LLMs can do natively on Apple platforms.

 - 🔭 Currently building **AIChatSupport** — a plug-and-play SwiftUI AI Chat SDK (OpenAI + Anthropic streaming, zero dependencies)
 - 🤖 Exploring AI agents, on-device ML, and LLM integrations for Apple platform engineers
 - ✍️ Publishing bi-weekly iOS × AI technical articles via an automated pipeline
-- 🌱 Always learning — currently deep in `@Observable`, Swift Concurrency, and SSE streaming
+- 🌱 Always learning — currently deep in AI, SwiftUI, Swift Concurrency, and SSE streaming

 ---